atomiv/atomiv.github.io/_pages/framework/08-system-admin/04-network.md

 ### How to Set Up an Ad-Hoc Network on Windows

 In order to set up an ad hoc network, it is necessary for the devices to have a wireless network adapter and to support the hosted network.
+If you are creating an ad hoc network via a laptop, make sure the host device is connected to the LAN via a network cable to avoid using a wireless adapter.
-For Windows 8 and 10, open the Command prompt as administrator and enter the following code where you will replace the SSID with the name of your network and your password,
+For Windows 8, 8.1 and 10, open the Command prompt as administrator and enter the following code where you will replace the SSID with the name of your network and key with your password,

 `netsh wlan set hostednetwork mode=allow ssid=networkname key=password`

-then start the hosted network,
+then start the hosted network with code,

 `netsh wlan start hostednetwork`

-open the **Control Panel**, select **Network and Sharing Center**, select **Change adapter settings**,
+After this, open the **Control Panel**, select **Network and Sharing Center**, select **Change adapter settings**,

 ![](https://raw.githubusercontent.com/atomiv/atomiv.github.io/master/_pages/framework/08-system-admin/images/pic1.png)